enzo-project/enzo-e/doc/source/tutorial/getting_started.rst

-Other pages are available for helping to get started on specific architectures, including the "Comet" supercomputer at San Diego Supercomputing Center (SDSC), and the NSF Petascale supercomputer "Blue Waters" at the National Center for Supercomputing Applications (NCSA).
+Other pages are available for helping to get started on specific architectures, including the "Comet" supercomputer at San Diego Supercomputing Center (SDSC), the NSF Petascale supercomputer "Blue Waters" at the National Center for Supercomputing Applications (NCSA), and NASA's Pleiades/Electra supercomputer.

 .. toctree::
    :maxdepth: 1

    getting_started_comet
    getting_started_blue_waters
+   getting_started_pleiades

 Downloading
 ===========